I was told my pain was because I have central sensitisation...now what?

 What is central sensitisation?

-I personally hate the term central sensitisation.
+Have you every heard this phrase and wondered what it really means?
 Within the medical system, we know that for some people neurons (nerve cells) in the spinal cord and brain fire sensitising chemicals more easily.
-This can mean that our central nervous systems can end up in state of increased reactivity (called central sensitisation).
-Practitioners with a bit more knowledge may also know that within neurons of the brain and spinal cord of people with chronic pain there is an increase in the quantity and activity of a type of a neuropeptide (think messenger protein) called Substance P. Neuropeptides have an effect upon how the brain will respond to sensory information from the body, and thus whether the brain will elicit a pain response.
+This means that our central nervous system can end up in state of increased reactivity (called central sensitisation).
+Practitioners with a bit more knowledge may also know that within neurons of the brain and spinal cord of people with chronic pain there is an increase in the quantity and activity of a type of a neuropeptide (think messenger chemical) called Substance P. Neuropeptides have an effect upon how the brain will respond to sensory information from the body, and thus whether the brain will elicit a pain response.

-Unfortunately there is no sector in the medical system at present that dives into why your brain and nervous system respond in this way or what the contributing factors leading to this mechanism are.
-Subsequently the consensus is you have central sensitisation and we don’t know why your body has reacted this way.
-So the hope is that with regular exercise and perhaps a pain management course you might feel a bit better temporarily, and at least be able to manage the symptoms for now.
+The question that remains unanswered is why is your nervous system responding and what contributing factors lead to you having 'central sensitisation'.
+The message you have likely received is 'you have central sensitisation and we don’t know why your body has reacted this way'.
+The hope is that with regular exercise and perhaps a pain management course you might at least be able to manage the symptoms for now.

-This, while well meaning, often leaves individuals feeling either like something must be being missed, or with the underlying feeling that their body has betrayed them and therefore alone and frustrated.
+Of course that can often leave you feeling either like something must be being missed, or with the underlying feeling that your body has betrayed you - cue frustration and overwhelm.

 A rehash on 'central sensitisation'